sethkrasnianski/docs/brand/get-brands.md

 <!--
 @title GET brands
 @author Moltin Ltd
-@description Gets a list of brands based on the given criteria
+@description Gets an array of brands based on the given criteria

 @sidebar 1
 @family Brand